viperan/SLDCP1/README.md

 A possible improvement would be to improve how I utilize y=mx+b.
 I was basically linearly stepping up the line 10 point at a time which might not the right way to do it and create instability in finding the correct slope line

-Another potential improvement could be to utilize error table from polyfit and perform another regression to find better vector coeficient (drop out noisy data ) or maybe we can do 2nd order (curve equation instead of linear y=mx+b) since there are no such thing as perfect straight line there will aways some bend in between
+Another potential improvement could be to utilize error table from polyfit and perform another regression to find better vector coeficient (drop out noisy data ) or maybe we can do 2nd order (curve equation instead of linear y=mx+b) since there are no such thing as perfect straight line in real life.